Back to jobs

 • Assess situations logically, resolve issues efficiently, and seek assistance when appropriate.

-• 1+ years of experience in technical support, help desk, or contact center environments.
+• 1+ years of experience in technical support, help desk, or contact center environments or equivalent education

 • Strong attention to detail and organizational skills.